parklab/hiscanner_demo/README.md

 hiscanner init # then edit config.yaml
 # OR use the provided config.yaml
 cp resources/config.yaml .
-# remember to edit the config.yaml file to set the correct paths
+# you will need to edit config.yaml and metadata.txt (in resources folder) and set the correct paths

 ```
 </details>